uber-archive/vis-academy/src/docs/custom-layers/1-combination-layer.md

 Your starting point is the `vis-academy/src/demos/custom-layers/starting-code/src` folder.
 It should contain the following files:

-- `app.js`: A basic app template that loads source data, renders the `DeckGLOverlay` component inside a map, handles user interactions, and runs an animation to update its child with the current Unix timestamp.
+- `app.js`: A basic app template that loads source data, renders the `DeckGLOverlay` component inside a map, handles window resize and user interactions.
 - `deckgl-overlay.js`: A component that renders deck.gl with a ScatterplotLayer.
+- `helpers.js`: Several functions that will prove handy as we walk through the exercises.

 You do not have to worry about `app.js`; its purpose is to take care of the chore for you.
 All our work will go into `deckgl-overlay.js` and new files in this folder.